seemoo-lab/watchwitch-tools/README.md

 A collection of frida hooks for `identityservicesd` to capture Alloy traffic.
 Optionally includes decryptions of A-over-C protected messages.
 Designed to be used with the Alloy parser for further investigation.

+Note: To capture topics for all messages (which is very helpful!), turn the watch off before starting the script and restart it while already capturing.

 Usage:

 `frida -U identityservicesd -l logAlloy.js`